 The main mobility aids that make up this category are electric wheelchairs (powerchairs), electric mobility scooters and electric seated chairlifts:

 Electric Wheelchairs (Power Chairs)– These are your typical push wheelchairs with a motor and battery incorporated and can be operated by the seated person usually via a joystick.
 They are really helpful with more severe mobility impairments where the user wants to control their own movement to a large extent.
 There are both indoor and outdoor designs so you can get a lot of flexibility with an electric wheelchair.
 If you want more information regarding these then take a look at our electric wheelchair categories, it has reviews and technical information about many different types of electric wheelchairs.
-Here’s the link to the electric wheelchair review category.

 Electric Mobility Scooters – Over the last 5 years electric scooters have gained lots of popularity as they are considerably cheaper than electric wheelchair and usually have higher top speeds so are especially useful for covering the distance around town quicker.
 You have probably seen one of these around and they can be 3, 4 or 6 wheeled depending on the environment they were designed for.
 You can even get off road mobility scooters for those with movement impairments who want to keep exploring the countryside.
 The typical design is a seat with back support on top of the electric motor and battery with front wheel steering similar to a motorbike where the steering is done using 1 or 2 hands.
 You can mount a shopping basket on the front of most of these scooters to make them extra helpful.
-Check out our electric mobility scooters category for even more information and a selection of scooters that have been reviewed.

 Electric Stairlifts – In the home these can be invaluable to people with movement impairments that make the use of stairs hard as these allow you to sit at one end push a button and be taken to the top without having to struggle.
 You can now get self installation stairlifts that can be plugged into a typical wall socket and can be mounted onto the actual stairs instead of the walls.
 See our electric stairlifts category for more information.